ethereumjs/ethereumjs-monorepo/packages/tx/README.md

   data: '0x7f7465737432000000000000000000000000000000000000000000000000000000600057',
 }

-// The second parameter is not necessary if these values are used const tx = new EthereumTx(txParams, { chain: 'mainnet', hardfork: 'petersburg' }) tx.sign(privateKey) const serializedTx = tx.serialize()
+const common = new Common('mainnet', 'petersburg')
+const tx = Transaction.fromTxData(txParams, common)

+const privateKey = Buffer.from(
+  'e331b6d69882b4cb4ea581d88e0b604039a3de5967688d3dcffdd2270c0fd109',
+  'hex',
+)

+const signedTx = tx.sign(privateKey)

+const serializedTx = signedTx.serialize()
 ```

 # Chain and Hardfork Support

-The `Transaction` and `FakeTransaction` constructors receives a second parameter that lets you specify the chain and hardfork
-to be used.
+The `Transaction` constructor receives a second parameter of an [`@ethereumjs/common`](https://github.com/ethereumjs/ethereumjs-vm/blob/master/packages/common) object that lets you specify the chain and hardfork to be used.
 By default, `mainnet` and `petersburg` will be used.

-There are two ways of customizing these.
-The first one, as shown in the previous section, is by
-using an object with `chain` and `hardfork` names.
-You can see en example of this in [./examples/ropsten-tx.ts](./examples/ropsten-tx.ts).

-The second option is by passing the option `common` set to an instance of [@ethereumjs/common](https://github.com/ethereumjs/ethereumjs-common)' Common.
-This is specially useful for custom networks or chains/hardforks not yet supported by `ethereumjs-common`.
-You can see en example of this in [./examples/custom-chain-tx.ts](./examples/custom-chain-tx.ts).

 ## MuirGlacier Support